magento/magento2-functional-testing-framework/docs/guides/test-isolation.md

 # Test Isolation

-Since MFTF is a framework for testing a highly customizable and ever changing application, MFTF tests need to be properly isolated.
+Because MFTF is a framework for testing a highly customizable and ever changing application, MFTF tests need to be properly isolated.

 ## What is test isolation?

-Test isolation refers to a test that does not leave behind any data or configurations in the Magento instance.
+Test isolation refers to a test that does not leave behind any data or configuration changes in the Magento instance.

-An MFTF test is considered fully isolated if
+An MFTF test is considered fully isolated if:

 1. It does not leave data behind.
-2. It does not leave Magento configured in a different state than when the test started.
+1. It does not leave Magento configured in a different state than when the test started.
-3. It does not affect a following test's outcome.
+1. It does not affect a following test's outcome.
-4. It does not rely on an irregular configuration to start its preconditions.
+1. It does not rely on an irregular configuration to start its preconditions.

-### Deleting versus Restoring
+### Deleting versus restoring

 In the above list, points 1 and 2 refer to leaving things behind during test execution.
-This means you will be either deleting or restoring entities in Magento after your test's execution.
+This means you are either deleting or restoring entities in Magento after your test's execution.

 Some examples of entities to be deleted include:

 1. Products
-2. Categories
+1. Categories
-3. Rules (Price, Related Products)
+1. Rules (Price, Related Products)

 The list of entities to restore is much simpler:

 1. Application Configuration

 The distinction above is because MFTF tests expect the environment to be in a completely clean state, outside of a test or suite's preconditions.
 Data must be cleaned up and any application configuration must go back to the default.